coogie/oscailte/README.md

             visible:
                 footer: false
                 sidebar: true
+            footer-cols: 6 # Number of columns available for the footer component, max 12
             available: true # Whether or not you're available for hire
             vibrant: false # Makes the widget much more noticeable
             message: "Available for new opportunities"